marionettejs/backbone.marionette/readme.md

 You can clear one or more, or all items from the cache using the `clear` method.
-Clearing a template from the cache will force it to re-load from the DOM (or from the overriden `loadTemplate` function) the next time it is retrieved.
+Clearing a template from the cache will force it to re-load from the DOM (or from the overridden `loadTemplate` function) the next time it is retrieved.

 If you do not specify any parameters, all items will be cleared